Get our Newsletter so you don't miss Pink Floyd News!

 Pink Floyd opened the year by continuing recording sessions at their own Britannia Row Studios in London.

 The recording process involved multiple sessions spread over several months, allowing the band to refine and develop the complex arrangements and themes that would define the album.
+In fact, the album was recording in seven different studios across four countries in 1979.

 During the early stages of recording, the team spent much time working on a cohesive storyline through the Wall album.
 The character Pink did not exist at this stage but, as the piece developed, the fictional character Pink was born.